Developing SSE Type MCP Services

 if (!message) {

-console.warn("Message in request is empty");
+console.warn("Message in the request is empty");

 return res.status(400).json({ error: "Message cannot be empty" });